Framework selector

 Portable backend contract

-Every ATM app integration, regardless of framework, has the same five server-side steps.
+Every ATM app integration, regardless of framework, has the same six server-side steps.

 - 01